 EAL/ESL students may ask the exam proctor for assistance if they do not understand a word within a question.
 The proctor may give an alternative word to the student only if the alternate word will not affect the integrity of the question/exam.

 ENGLISH LANGUAGE ASSISTANCE

-EAL/ESL English language assistance programs may be available at the following locations:
+Information related to area EAL/ESL English language assistance programs may be found here: